open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 Layers should not be manually removed from the map via `.olMap`.
 Only use `removeLayerById` to remove a layer.

-#### Using the map model and layer model in services
+#### Using the map model and layers in services

-Example: Center map to given coordinates using the map model and set layer visibility using the layer model.
+Example: Center map to given coordinates using the map model and set layer visibility using the layer instance.

 ```ts
 import { ServiceOptions, ServiceType } from "@open-pioneer/runtime";